Stability - postcode search

 Share your story with your MP

 Have you had a bad experience with short-term renting?
-You can help Shelter by sharing your story with us, and your Member of Parliament.
+You can help Shelter by sharing your story with us, and your Member of Parliament (MP).

 We believe everyone should have the opportunity to put down roots and plan for the future.
-Sadly, short-term rental contracts prevent renters from being able to enjoy this security.
+Sadly, short-term rental contracts can make life uncertain and unpredictable for people who rent.
 That’s why we’re calling on the government to make renting more stable, by introducing longer rental contracts.
-As Scotland can look forward to indefinite tenancies coming into force this autumn, at this point we’re asking English renters only to get involved.

 And one of the best ways for us to show MPs the need for longer rental contracts is through your stories, in your own words.